 Skip to main content

-@mcp-b/react-webmcp is the full React surface for MCP-B. It covers tool registration, prompt and resource hooks, sampling and elicitation helpers, and client/provider APIs for consuming MCP servers from a React tree.
+@mcp-b/react-webmcp is the full React surface for MCP-B. It covers tool registration, prompt and resource hooks, and client/provider APIs for consuming MCP servers from a React tree.

 Version